timmit147/Tech-manual/README.md

 A problem I had was that my LED strip did not work and you could not see this in the error message.
 The solution I found is that I borrowed the LED strip from someone in my class to test if the LED strip was broken and then replaced it with a new one.

+### Solution
+Always test with a standard script whether all parts of your arduino and your computer work before you continue.

 ## Step 5 (Install Adafruit IO)
 Open the arduino software and go to Sketch > Include library > Mannage libraries.